Nexo Office Raided by Bulgarian Police in Wide Investigation

 Is Nexo Safe?

-Investments in crypto-backed loans are a rather new alternative, so many investors are suspicious of investments they have very little knowledge of.
+Investments in crypto-backed loans are a relatively new alternative, so many investors are suspicious of investments they know little.

-This is mostly supported by the lack of transparency of providers within the crypto lending space.
+This is mainly supported by providers' lack of transparency within the crypto lending space.

 Let’s have a look at Nexo.